Jack Davidson, CMI, proudly serving Sault Ste. Marie and Algoma District

 If it's really bad, will you tell us not to buy the house?

 No. my goal is to report on the condition of the house, indicating potential repairs and expenses.
 Ultimately, it is your decision as to whether or not you buy the house.
 The home inspection is very important but it is only one piece of the puzzle.
 Only you know all of the factors at play.

 Do you offer a warranty on the house?

 A home inspection is a professional opinion based on less-than-complete information.
 It's a little like getting a check-up from your doctor: It improves your odds of good health but there is no guarantee or warranty.

 Some problems can only be discovered by living in a house - they cannot be discovered during a home inspection.
 For example, some shower stalls leak when people use the shower but don't leak when you simply turn on the shower.
 Some roofs and basements only leak when specific weather conditions exist.
 Some problems will only be discovered when carpets are lifted, furniture is moved or finishes are removed.
 As such, I cannot and do not offer a warranty on the house.

 Home warranty programs are available from others.
 I would be happy to help you contact a warranty company.

 What are your inspectors' qualifications?

-I am a graduate of the Sault College Home Inspection Program (2010).
-I have completed over 750 Home Inspections plus more than 2000 hours of continuing education.
+I am a graduate (with Distinction) of the Sault College Home Inspection Program (2010).
+I have completed over 975 Home Inspections plus more than 2500 hours of continuing education.
 I have excellent communication skills and hands-on experience.
 My knowledge and experience are reinforced by the inspections I perform.
 I keep my skills current with mandatory continuing education programs.
-I am a certified member, in good standing, of the International Association of Certified Home Inspectors, INTERNACHI. (www.nachi.org.)
+I was an Instructor for the Home Inspection Course at Sault College from (2012 - 2016).
+I am a Certified Member, in good standing, of the International Association of Certified Home Inspectors, INTERNACHI. (www.nachi.org.)